KsiazeCienia/UsefulCode/README.md

 * Unsafe cell dequeue with casting to specific class

 **UIView:**
-* Identifier - property, String class description
+* `identifier` - property, String class description
 * Method to add subview with edges constraints (possible offset)
 * Method to add subview with edges constraint to `safeAreaLayoutGuide` (possible offset)